iotaledger/bee-rfcs/text/0037-ternary-numeric-conversion.md

 # Motivation

-Conversion between binary and ternary is often useful and a good solution to this is required.
+Conversion between binary and ternary is often useful and so a good solution to this is required.

 # Detailed design